-(b) Financial Information about Industry Segments.
-Texas Pacific does not have identifiable industry segments, although, as shown in the Statements of Income included in the financial statements incorporated by reference in Item 8 of this Report on Form 10-K, land sales, oil and gas royalties, grazing leases, and interest income are the major contributors to the income of Texas Pacific.
+- (b) Financial Information about Industry Segments.
+Texas Pacific does not have identifiable industry segments, although, as shown in the Statements of Income and Total Comprehensive Income included in the financial statements incorporated by reference in Item 8 of this Report on Form 10-K, land sales, oil and gas royalties, grazing leases, and interest income are the major contributors to the income of Texas Pacific.
 The Trust's management views its operations as one segment and believes the only significant activity is managing the land which was conveyed to the Trust in 1888.
 Managing the land includes sales and leases of such land and the retention of oil and gas royalties.
-See the Statements of Income for additional sources of income for the last three (3) years of Texas Pacific.

-(c) Narrative Description of Business.
-As previously indicated, the business done and intended to be done by Texas Pacific consists of sales and leases of land owned by it, retaining oil and gas royalties, temporary cash investments and the overall management of the land owned by it.

-(i) During the last three fiscal years the following items have accounted for more than fifteen percent (15%) of total revenues.
+See the Statements of Income and Total Comprehensive Income for additional sources of income for the last three (3) years of Texas Pacific. - (c) Narrative Description of Business.
+As previously indicated, the business done and intended to be done by Texas Pacific consists of sales and leases of land owned by it, retaining oil and gas royalties and the overall management of the land owned by it. - (i) During the last three fiscal years the following items have accounted for more than fifteen percent (15%) of total revenues.

-2009 2008 2007
+2012 2011 2010

-Oil and Gas Royalties 66% 70% 63%
+Oil and Gas Royalties 45% 43% 58%

+Land Sales 18% 35% -

-Easements and Sundry Income 16% 15%
+Easements and Sundry Income 33% 19% 21%

-- (ii) Texas Pacific is not in the business of development of new products. - (iii) Raw materials are not necessary to the business of Texas Pacific. - (iv) Patents, trademarks, licenses, franchises or concessions held are not material to any business of Texas Pacific. - (v) The business of Texas Pacific is not seasonal in nature, as that term is generally understood, although land sales may vary widely from year to year and quarter to quarter. - (vi) The business of Texas Pacific does not require Texas Pacific to maintain any particular amount or item of working capital. - (vii) During 2009, no single customer or group of affiliated customers accounted for ten percent (10%), or more, of Texas Pacific's consolidated revenues.
-Texas Pacific received \$461,054, or approximately 5.3 percent of its oil and gas royalty income during 2009, from 46 leases operated by Chevron U.S.A., Inc. - (viii) Backlogs are not relevant to an understanding of Texas Pacific's business. - (ix) No material portion of Texas Pacific's business is subject to renegotiation or termination at the election of the Government. - (x) The Trust does not have competitors, as such, in that it sells, leases and generally manages land owned by it and, to that extent, any owner of property located in areas comparable to the Trust is a potential competitor. - (xi) Research activities relating to the development of new products or services or to the improvement of existing products or services are not material to the Trust's business. - (xii) Compliance with Federal, State and local provisions that have been enacted or adopted regulating the discharge of materials into the environment, or otherwise relating to the protection of the environment, have had no material effect upon the capital expenditures, earnings and competitive position of Texas Pacific.
-To date, Texas Pacific has not been called upon to expend any funds for these purposes. - (xiii) As of February 28, 2010 Texas Pacific had eight (8) full-time employees.
+- (ii) Texas Pacific is not in the business of development of new products. - (iii) Raw materials are not necessary to the business of Texas Pacific. - (iv) Patents, trademarks, licenses, franchises or concessions held are not material to any business of Texas Pacific. - (v) The business of Texas Pacific is not seasonal in nature, as that term is generally understood, although land sales may vary widely from year to year and quarter to quarter. - (vi) The business of Texas Pacific does not require Texas Pacific to maintain any particular amount or item of working capital. - (vii) During 2012, no single customer or group of affiliated customers accounted for ten percent (10%), or more, of Texas Pacific's consolidated revenues.
+Texas Pacific received \$2,022,836, or approximately 13.8 percent of its oil and gas royalty income, during 2012 from Chevron USA, Inc. - (viii) Backlogs are not relevant to an understanding of Texas Pacific's business. - (ix) No material portion of Texas Pacific's business is subject to renegotiation or termination at the election of the Government. - (x) The Trust does not have competitors, as such, in that it sells, leases and generally manages land owned by it and, to that extent, any owner of property located in areas comparable to the Trust is a potential competitor. - (xi) Research activities relating to the development of new products or services or to the improvement of existing products or services are not material to the Trust's business. - (xii) Compliance with Federal, State and local provisions that have been enacted or adopted regulating the discharge of materials into the environment, or otherwise relating to the protection of the environment, have had no material effect upon the capital expenditures, earnings and competitive position of Texas Pacific.
+To date, Texas Pacific has not been called upon to expend any funds for these purposes. - (xiii) As of February 28, 2013, Texas Pacific had nine (9) full-time employees.